Bayesian tomography using polynomial chaos expansion and deep generative networks: Introduction

 Various approaches can be employed to achieve manifold identification through dimensionality reduction.
-Among these techniques, principal component analysis (PCA) and related methods are the most commonly utilized \textit{linear} dimensionality reduction methods \citep{boutsidis2008unsupervised,jolliffe2016principal}.
+Among these techniques, principal component analysis (PCA) and related methods are the most common \textit{linear} dimensionality reduction methods \citep{boutsidis2008unsupervised,jolliffe2016principal}.
 Based on a data set of prior model realizations and the eigenvalues/eigenvectors of the corresponding covariance matrix, PCA provides optimal $M$-dimensional representations in terms of uncorrelated variables that retain as much of the sample variance as possible.
-PCA has found widespread application in geophysics, utilized in both deterministic and stochastic inversion algorithms, with recent advancements in this field offering the potential to reconstruct even discontinuous structures \citep{reynolds1996reparameterization,giannakis2021fractal,meles2022bayesian,thibaut2021new}.
-In the context of media characterized by binary, channelized aquifer structures, which has been explored by several authors \citep{strebelle2002conditional,zahner2016image,laloy2018training} and investigated in this study, PCA-based methods may however encounter challenges in identifying a lower-dimensional manifold that is suitable for easy sampling, which is particularly desirable in MCMC methods.
-As an effective alternative, deep generative models such as variational autoencoders (VAEs) or Spatial Generative Adversarial Networks (SGANs) can be employed to achieve a low-dimensional parameterization of complex media distributions, facilitating easy sampling.
-VAEs and SGANs are distinct types of deep generative models, both utilizing deep neural networks to learn the underlying input distribution and generate synthetic samples that closely resemble a provided dataset.
-VAEs capture patterns in data through a compressed latent space for reconstruction and generation, while SGANs use adversarial training to generate realistic synthetic output resembling reference data \citep{kingma2013auto,jetchev2016texture,goodfellow2020generative}.
-In the context of Bayesian inversion, both VAEs and SGANs possess a crucial property: they generate realizations that exhibit patterns consistent with the TI when applied to random realizations drawn from an uncorrelated standard normal or uniform distribution effectively functioning as priors \citep{laloy2017inversion}.
-The incorporation of a low-dimensional parameterization representing the prior distribution simplifies the sampling process, thus making both VAEs and SGANs well-suited for MCMC schemes.
-For this manuscript, we employ VAEs, as recent research suggests that their lower degree of nonlinearity in the corresponding networks makes them more amenable for modeling and inversion \citep{lopez2021deep,levy2022variational}.
-Employing an effective parametrization for the prior (e.g., via PCs or VAEs) does not however in any way alleviate the challenge of computational load associated with modeling within MCMC methods, which can be substantial in applications like ground-penetrating radar (GPR) travel-time tomography.
+PCA has found widespread application in geophysics, in both deterministic and stochastic inversion algorithms, with recent advancements offering the potential to reconstruct even discontinuous structures \citep{reynolds1996reparameterization,giannakis2021fractal,meles2022bayesian,thibaut2021new}.
+In the context of complex geological media with discrete interfaces \citep{strebelle2002conditional,zahner2016image,laloy2018training} investigated in this study, PCA-based methods are insufficient for inversion.
+Promising alternatives are offered by deep generative models (DGM) that learn the underlying input distribution and generate synthetic samples that closely resemble a provided dataset.
+For instance, Variational Autoencoders (VAEs) encode data patterns into a compact latent space for both data reconstruction and generation.
+Generative Adversarial Networks (GANs) employ adversarial training to create synthetic output that closely resembles real reference data.
+In contrast, Diffusion Models are parameterized Markov chains, trained using variational inference, to generate samples that converge to match the underlying data distribution \citep{kingma2013auto,jetchev2016texture,goodfellow2020generative,ho2020denoising}.
+In the context of Bayesian inversion, DGMs possess a crucial property: they generate realizations that exhibit patterns consistent with the TI when sampling an uncorrelated standard normal or uniform distributed latent space \citep{laloy2017inversion}.
+The incorporation of such a low-dimensional parameterization representing the prior distribution simplifies the sampling process, thus making DGMs well-suited for MCMC schemes.